 - October 2nd, 2018 - DPR announces Construction Contractor for the park and pool project.
 DPR also dives deeper into designs and receives feedback on lights and playground shading.
 Click here for the presentation link.

-- April 10th, 2018 - DPR issues request for proposal for a construction manager for the park and pool project.
-Click here for the RFP document links.
+- April 10th, 2018 - DPR Issues RFP for a construction manager for the park and pool project.
+Click here for RFP document.

 - Thursday April 5th, 2018 - DPR Community meeting at Hearst Elementary to discuss some of the near-final designs for the park, and in-progress designs for the pool.
 Support for the pool at the meeting (and for the designs) was overwhelming.
 See a slide deck by clicking here.

 - Thursday November 16th, 2017 - DPR unveils first look at new park and pool near-final design.